rodtermaat/GettingAndCleaningData/CodeBook.md

 Measurements: The study data consists of several data sets containing measured information collected and stored as floating point notation.
 The files are x_test.txt and x_train.txt.
 The full list of variables is found at the end of this code book.

-Varibable names:  This data consists of the column names that are represented in the measurements data x_test.txt and x_train.txt.
+Variable names:  This data consists of the column names that are represented in the measurements data x_test.txt and x_train.txt.

 Activities:  numeric representations of various activities being undertaken as the measurements are collected valid values are 1, 2, 3, 4, 5, 6 and of datatype integer